-Estonia, one of Baltic countries becoming independent of the Soviet Union along with Latvia and Lithania in early 1990s, is one of IT conscious countries with significant numbers of IT-related startups including Skype.
-Estonian government is making its best efforts to make a “digital country” by inviting IT engineers to a number of offshore development sites in Europe’s IT market.
+Estonia, one of the Baltic countries which became independent of the Soviet Union along with Latvia and Lithuania in the early 1990s, is one of the IT-conscious countries with significant numbers of IT-related startups, including Skype.
+The Estonian government is doing its best to make a “digital country” by inviting IT engineers to some offshore development sites in Europe’s IT market.

 I pushed the bell on the entrance gate.
 The electric lock of the gate was unlocked and I heard a man’s voice through the intercom telling me to come in.
 When I came in, a gentleman stood in front of the door.
-He invited me in the house, and told me to sign up in a notebook put on the desk at the entrance.
-I wrote down my name, the date and the purpose of visit on the notebook.
+He invited me to the house and told me to sign up in a notebook put on the desk at the entrance.
+I wrote down my name, the date, and the purpose of the visit to the notebook.

-He said that only my index fingers were scanned because I was Japanese, and all ten fingers would be scanned for Chinese and Phillippino or like that.
+He said that only my index fingers were scanned because I was Japanese, and all ten fingers would be scanned for Chinese and Philippino or like that.